-Those original costs have been converted to current 2021 costs using the ENR's 10-year average Construction Cost Index, and then converted again to the estimated future NPV cost in the 'average' construction year of 2030.

-As noted previously for the park and facilities future cost estimates also tagged for 2030, some greenway construction projects will occur earlier for less money, and some later at greater cost, with the expectation that actual costs experienced before and after 2030 will average out.
+Those original costs have been converted to current 2021 costs using the ENR's 10-year average Construction Cost Index.
+Because specific dates for construction of each trail are tentative, these 2021 current costs are converted to the estimated future NPV cost in the 'average' construction year of 2030.
+Of course, some greenway construction projects will occur earlier for less money, and some later at greater cost, with the expectation that actual costs experienced before and after 2030 will average out.